-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 The Equus is a large zebra-like horse.
 It can be tamed, but Survivors will have to mount a wild one and break it in like a real horse to make it their own.
 A tamed Equus can have saddlebags mounted on it to not only allow for more to be carried in its inventory, but also turn it into a mobile research and crafting station.

 Studio Wildcard decided to have a little fun with the Equus by adding an extremely rare Unicorn variant to ARK: Survival Evolved.
-The all white creature comes with a horn, of course, but only one can exist on the map at a time.
+The all-white creature comes with a horn, of course, but only one can exist on the map at a time.
 That gives bragging rights to the Survivor lucky enough to find and tame one.

 Leedsichthys